5 Natural Hair Care Routines and Tips You Need to Try

-So to help you build your hair regimen we scoured the internet for the best natural hair care tips and routines from our favorite natural hair YouTubers.
+To help you create your hair routine, we've searched the internet for the best natural hair care tips and routines from our favorite natural hair YouTubers.
 Keep in mind that everyone's hair is different, so try the tips you like to see what works best for you.

-The Millennial Black Girl shares her daily morning and night natural care routine for 4B/4C hair.
+The Millennial Black Girl shares her daily morning and night natural hair care routine for 4B/4C hair.

 1. Braid your hair the night before

-Queeny ensures she braids her hair before bed so it doesn't tangle and is easier to style the next day.
-Before styling, she takes off the braids, sprays her hair with water, and detangles thoroughly.
+Queeny recommends braiding your hair before bed to prevent tangling and make styling easier the next day.
+Before styling, remove the braids, spray your hair with water, and detangle thoroughly.

 2. Massage your hair and scalp with oil